RoyTheunissen/FMOD-Syntax/README.md

 If you use an older version of Unity and are running into trouble, feel free to reach out and I'll see what I can do.

 ## Known Issues
+- **There is a feature to let you respond to timeline markers, but there seem to be problems with it in FMOD 2.03 that can result in crashes.
+It's being looked into.**
 - There is a setup for automatically regenerating the code when the FMOD banks update, but this would require you to modify the FMOD Unity plugin so that feature is currently disabled.